powerjg/learning_gem5/part3/MSI/directory.rst

 These virtual network numbers are how the Ruby network directs messages between controllers.

 There is also one more special message buffer: ``responseFromMemory``.
-This is similar to the ``mandatoryQueue``, except instead of being a slave port for CPUs it is like a master port.
+This is similar to the ``mandatoryQueue``, except instead of being like a slave port for CPUs it is like a master port.
 The ``responseFromMemory`` buffer will deliver response sent across the the memory port, as we will see below in the action section.

 After the parameters and message buffers, we need to declare all of the states, events, and other local structures.